Query API

 Request | POST /api/v5/query/topXchart HTTP/1.1 Host: api.kentik.com X-CH-Auth-Email: user@domain.suffix X-CH-Auth-API-Token: user_api_token Content-Type: application/json |

-The request body includes a JSON array whose elements contain the information needed by Kentik to perform the query.
-For information about creating this array and definitions of its component parts, see Query API Request JSON.
+The request body includes a JSON array with elements containing the information needed by Kentik to perform the query.
+For details on creating this array and its components, see Query API Request JSON.

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Query Chart method includes the following elements:

-- A response body containing a JSON object with one dataURI member.
+- JSON response body with a dataURI member

 The following example shows the structure of the returned JSON (placeholder highlighted):